CopterExpress/clover/docs/en/agriculture.md

 <node pkg="topic_tools" name="cam_throttle" type="throttle" args="messages main_camera/image_raw 5.0 main_camera/image_raw_throttled"/>
 ```

-The topic for the subscriber in this case should be changed for main_camera/image_raw_throttled.
+The topic for the subscriber, in this case, should be changed for main_camera/image_raw_throttled.

 ```
 print (culture)